Symbion

 Symbion is a genus of commensal aquatic animals, less than 0.5 mm wide, found living attached to the mouthparts of cold-water lobsters.
 They have sac-like bodies, and three distinctly different forms in different parts of their two-stage life-cycle.
-They appear so different from other animals that they were assigned their phylum, Cycliophora, shortly after being discovered in 1995.
+They appear so different from other animals that they were assigned their own phylum, Cycliophora, also called wheel wearers, shortly after being discovered in 1995.
 Cycliophora was the first new phylum of multicelled organism to be discovered since the Loricifera in 1983.

 Taxonomy

 Symbion pandora was discovered in 1995 by Reinhardt Kristensen and Peter Funch on the mouthparts of the Norway lobster (Nephrops norvegicus).
 Other, related, species have since been discovered on: